 How Bistable Mode Works

-Watch a demonstration of the 555 timer in bistable mode here:
+You can see a demonstration of the 555 timer in bistable mode here:

-Example Bistable Mode Circuits
+Example Bistable Mode Circuit

-R1: 10K Ohm
+- R1: 10K Ohm

-R2: 10K Ohm
+- R2: 10K Ohm

-R3: 470 Ohm
+- R3: 470 Ohm

-C1: 0.01 μF
+- C1: 0.01 μF

-S1: Reset Switch
+- S1: Reset Button

-S2: Trigger Switch
+- S2: Trigger Button

-Now, press the trigger switch (S2) once, and the LED should turn on and stay on.
-Pressing the reset switch (S1) will turn the LED off.
+Now, press the trigger button (S2) once, and the LED should turn on and stay on.
+Pressing the reset button (S1) will turn the LED off.
 The Engineer’s Mini Notebook: Timer, Op Amp, and Optoelectronic Circuits & Projects might be a good resource for you if you are looking for interesting 555 timer circuits and OpAmp circuits.
 This book has about everything you need to know about the 555 timer.